OfficeDev/VBA-content/VBA/Access-VBA/articles/where-clause-microsoft-access-sql.md

 | _criteria_|An expression that records must satisfy to be included in the query results.|

 ## Remarks
-<a name="sectionSection1"> </a>

-The Microsoft Access database engine selects the records that meet the conditions listed in the WHERE clause.
+The Access database engine selects the records that meet the conditions listed in the WHERE clause.
 If you do not specify a WHERE clause, your query returns all rows from the table.
 If you specify more than one table in your query and you have not included a WHERE clause or a JOIN clause, your query generates a Cartesian product of the tables.

 WHERE is optional, but when included, follows FROM.
 For example, you can select all employees in the sales department ( `WHERE Dept = 'Sales'`) or all customers between the ages of 18 and 30 () or all customers between the ages of 18 and 30 ( `WHERE Age Between 18 And 30`).

 If you do not use a JOIN clause to perform SQL join operations on multiple tables, the resulting **Recordset** object will not be updatable.

 WHERE is similar to [HAVING](having-clause-microsoft-access-sql.md).
 WHERE determines which records are selected.
 Similarly, once records are grouped with [GROUP BY](group-by-clause-microsoft-access-sql.md), HAVING determines which records are displayed.